Harvidayne/Lightweight-Language-Model-Trainer/README.md

 Example response:

 {
- "generated_text": "Neural networks are computational models..."
+ "generated_text": "Neural networks are computational models inspired by the human brain..."
 }